-Since April 2015, Arqiva has delivered a smart metering network for Thames Water and as at 30 September 2022, over 840,000 meters have been installed, with in excess of 20 million meter readings being delivered per day.
+Since April 2015, Arqiva has delivered a smart metering network for Thames Water and as at 31 December 2022, over 840,000 meters have been installed, with in excess of 20 million meter readings being delivered per day.
 It is the largest smart water metering network in the UK and has high coverage across the Thames Water London region.
-Arqiva continues to add a number of network sites outside London, which included recently Chiddingfold and Guildford, with Dartford currently in design for delivery later this year.
-Arqiva continues to rollout the network for Thames Water and is increasing device deliveries in the first quarter of this year.
+Arqiva continues to add a number of network sites outside London, which during the period included Chiddingfold and Guildford, with Dartford currently in design for delivery later this year.

-In addition, Thames Valley have asked Arqiva to proceed with 11 site installations to enable a deployment of a further approx. 25,000 meters this year and around 108,000 by 2025.
+In addition, Thames Water has asked Arqiva to proceed with 11 site installations for Thames Valley to enable a deployment of a further approx. 25,000 meters this year and around 108,000 by 2025.
 This places us in a strong position for the remainder of the Thames Valley rollout.
 The increase in meter supply is specifically to support the additional demands of the rollout into Thames Valley.